-Whether the SSI program has reached its full potential by assisting all children that are potentially eligible for its benefits remains an open question.
+Whether the SSI program has reached its full potential by assisting all children who are potentially eligible for its benefits remains an open question.
 Only a few specific SSI participation estimates have been published.
 Not considering financial eligibility, only 22.7% of those with disabilities in the working age population receive SSI.8 Because the disability eligibility criteria for the working age population includes the ability to perform substantial gainful activity in place of impairment that severely limits functional ability and many newly turned 18-year old were ineligible for SSI previously because their parental income was too high, it is difficult to assess how well this 22.7% translates to the child population.2,9 For financially eligible children with attention deficit hyperactivity disorder, the most common mental health diagnosis for SSI determinations and recipients, only 15.2% receive SSI.10 Because developmental disorders make up no more than 20% of diagnoses for child SSI recipients, this 15.2% estimate can only serve as a rough basis for the whole child population.6

-In 2020, 63.8% of the 27.4 million uninsured in US that were eligible for Medicaid, the Children’s Health Insurance Program, or Affordable Care Act subsidies did not sign up, with lack of awareness of programs, uncertainty about eligibility, and administrative hurdles cited as reasons for not enrolling.11 Similar concerns exists for the SSI program.12 Since most SSI recipients are categorically eligible for Medicaid, the two programs are inevitably intertwined.13 The 16 and 17 states that opted to use more restrictive eligibility criteria for Medicaid than their SSI program and had not expanded Medicaid eligibility by 2019, respectively, may see this effect reflected in their child SSI participation rates.14,15 Beyond these potential policy impacts, evidence of general geographic variation in SSI participation has been shown to exist.8,10,16–18
+In 2020, 63.8% of the 27.4 million uninsured in US who were eligible for Medicaid, the Children’s Health Insurance Program, or Affordable Care Act subsidies did not sign up, with lack of awareness of programs, uncertainty about eligibility, and administrative hurdles cited as reasons for not enrolling.11 Similar concerns exists for the SSI program.12 Since most SSI recipients are categorically eligible for Medicaid, the two programs are inevitably intertwined.13 The 16 and 17 states that opted to use more restrictive eligibility criteria for Medicaid than their SSI program and had not expanded Medicaid eligibility by 2019, respectively, may see this effect reflected in their child SSI participation rates.14,15 Beyond these potential policy impacts, evidence of general geographic variation in SSI participation has been shown to exist.8,10,16–18

-The primary purpose of this study is to develop base national and state estimates of child SSI participation rate among those who are program eligible.
+The primary purpose of this study is to develop national and state estimates of child SSI participation rate among those who are program eligible.
 Estimates of child SSI participation could inform federal and state efforts to reach more eligible families, provide a basis on which to monitor effects of those efforts, and provide the foundation for estimating true potential population level impact of federal and state policies if SSI program reach were maximized.
 A secondary aim is to describe the distribution of uncertainty of our child SSI participation rate estimates to provide context for future research studies that may use our estimates.

 METHODS